mpospirit/covid-and-political-events/README.md

 # covid-and-political-events
-Inpecting the relationship between covid cases and political events (outdated)
+Inpecting the relationship between covid cases and political events in Turkey (outdated)
 ### Important
 Last entry is on 1/5/2021.
 Graph is outdated.